zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/stateful-applications/_index.md

   * **location:**
       * **type:** the object store type
       * **path:** the bucket Portworx will use for the backup
+      * **sync:** If you're restoring to a new cluster, set `sync` to true to allow your new cluster to retrieve the previous backups from your backup location.
       * **s3Config:**
           * **region:** which region your s3 bucket is located in
           * **accessKeyID:** your bucket's accessKeyID